RCastTX/BellaBeatsCaseStudy.github.io/README.md

 *Consumers felt sleep patterns improved with the use of a fitness wearable.

 # How can Bella Beats use these insights?
-*Create specific marketing campaigns for age groups 18-30 for the Ivy health tracker.
+*With insights into age demographics, Bellabeat can tailor-make marketing campaigns for the Ivy Health Tracker that specifically reach the 18-30 age group since they are the most engaged with tracking their fitness.

-*Market how the Leaf has specifically tailored routines for morning and afternoon workouts.
+*Bellabeats can market the Leaf as the new perfect fitness tracker for the person who exercises in the morning and afternoon.
+Bellabeat could have specific tailored routines for morning and afternoon workouts that are followed on the Ivy health tracker.

-*Market how Leaf can help achieve optimal sleep patterns with sleep tracking data.
+*Bellabeat could use the Ivy health tracker to market how it can track sleep patterns and have notifications goals on hitting optimal sleep times.